$ oc patch mce multiclusterengine --type=merge -p \

 hypershift-addon True

-Your HyperShift add-on is installed and the hosting cluster is available to create and manage hosted clusters.
+Your hypershift-addon managed cluster add-on is installed and the hosting cluster is available to create and manage hosted clusters.

-To uninstall the HyperShift Operator and disable the hypershift-addon from the local-cluster, complete the following steps:
+Before you can disable the hosted control planes feature, you need to uninstall the HyperShift Operator and disable the hypershift-addon from the local-cluster.

 $ oc get hostedcluster -A